 Within the last decade, the radiology industry has seen a steady increase in consumerism among patients, who are faced with a gamut of choices and decisions when it comes to the quality and price of their medical care.
 This trend is largely a product of new patient consumers “picking up the tab” with hefty out-of-pocket deductibles brought about by the Patient Protection and Affordable Care Act.
 Based on recent Kaiser Family Foundation research, average deductibles for covered workers have risen 12 percent, to $1,478 since last year.
-This means that radiology practices need to put more effort into managing this new self-pay after insurance patient population to ensure a healthy cash flow.
+This means that radiology practices need to put more effort into managing this new business-to-consumer shift to ensure a healthy cash flow.

 Billing and payment for radiology procedures are often overlooked aspects of the patient experience…and may be the reason that many radiologists are seeing increases in patient complaints and their bad debt year over year.
 Confusing medical bills and frustrating collection processes can derail satisfactory clinical experiences in the hospital or at an imaging center.
 Disgruntled patients unsettled by complex bills — then collection letters and poor interactive voice technology phone calls — are less likely to understand their financial responsibilities, and subsequently, less likely to pay on time or at all.